enchuu205/enchuu205/README.md

 ![github-intro-banner](./Intro%20Banner.png)

 ## About...
 Me !!!
-My name is Andrew Ly and I am a recent graduate from App Academy.
+My name is Andrew Ly and I'm a Software Engineer graduated from App Academy.
 With a previous background in engineering, I've always been intrigued by the challenge of problem-solving and the satisfaction of creating innovative solution.
 Excited to embark on my journey as full stack software engineer!

  Feel free to take a look through my GitHub to see what fun and exciting projects that I've been working on!